-Overview:This page starts with a sad truth: With the exception of organized police and specified governmental personnel, virtualy no one in New Jersey, regardless of age, fully enjoys the rights supposedly guaranteed by the Second Amendment.
-Such rights as New Jersey does choose to honor are doled out gradually, as a person achieves particular age milestones.
+Overview:This page starts with a sad truth: With the exception of organized police and specified governmental personnel, virtually no one in New Jersey, regardless of age, fully enjoys the rights supposedly guaranteed by the Second Amendment.
+Such rights as New Jersey does choose to honor are doled out gradually, as young persons achieve particular age milestones.

 Age Eighteen:Eighteen-year-olds obtain the right to possess and use firearms, so long as the firearms are not handguns.
 At age eighteen, a person reaches the age at which he or she may apply for a Firearms Purchaser Identification (FPID) card.

 Age Twenty-one:Age twenty-one brings to persons in New Jersey as much Second Amendment rights as New Jersey will ever allow age to bring.
 Gained at age twenty-one is the right to purchase or otherwise obtain a handgun.
 Twenty-one also bestows upon persons in New Jersey the right to fire or use handguns.
 At age twenty-one, persons becomes legally entitled to seek and obtain a permit to purchase a handgun.

 Exceptions:Exceptions exist to virtually all of the limitations listed above.
 The twenty-one years requirement does not apply to persons authorized to possess the handgun in connection with specified official duties.
 There actually are numerous categories of persons who become authorized under these exceptions.
 One category relates to a person's employment or position.
 Persons in that category include:

 - Members of the Armed Forces of the United States or of the National Guard;

 - Federal law enforcement officers, and other specified federal officers and employees;